reflectoring/reflectoring.github.io/content/blog/2022/2022-08-15-admin-operations-with-nodejs-launchdarkly.md

 npm run dynamic
 ```

-Finally when we run the above command it will print something like below:
+Finally, when we run the above command it will print something like below:

 ```bash
 info: [LaunchDarkly] Initializing stream processor to receive feature flag updates